 Bottom Line

-Microloans are SBA-backed loans of up to $50,000, intended to provide financing assistance to small businesses seeking funds that otherwise may be inaccessible to them.
-The maximum repayment period is six years, with average interest rates of 8%–13%.
-These loans are accessible through a variety of intermediary lenders authorized by the SBA.
+Microloans generally offer funding up to $50,000 and are intended to provide financing assistance to small businesses that may not qualify for other loan programs.
+The maximum repayment period is generally seven years, with average interest rates of 8% to 15%.
+These loans are accessible through a variety of lenders, including those authorized by the SBA.